PKL: Ajith, Abhishek shine as U Mumba beat Jaipur Pink Panthers 37-28 | Sports-Games

 - India

-The raider knew his moves to perfection and made sure the Jaipur Pink Panthers' defence had no answers to his humongous raids.

 U Mumba inflicted the first all out of the match when Abhishek cornered both the Pink Panthers' defenders as they stretched their lead to 12-7.
-The Jaipur Pink Panthers tried every trick in the book to try and come back into the match but could not.
+The Jaipur Pink Panthers tried every trick in the book to try and come back into the match but it was only Arjun Deshwal who was left the lone warrior.
+He had too much work on his hands to reduce the arrears and a sloppy defence didn't do any good to Pink Panthers either.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)